marigold-dev/tuna/README.md

 Then we need an inital storage for the contract, which is this case is just an integer.
 The format is `tunac originate <contract file> <initial storage>`.

+It's important to notice that some Tezos specific Michelson instructions are not supported, like `CHAIN_ID` and `VOTING_POWER`, so contracts containing these instructions **won't compile**.

 Calling tunac with it's repespective parameters will give us the resulting payload for Deku.

 ```